 Evacuation Preparedness for Students and Employees with Disabilities

-Assisting the Visually Impaired
+Assisting Individuals Who Are Blind or Visually Impaired

 - Guide the person to an emergency exit.